Application Instructions for AAOP Research Grant Funding

 - Background and relevance of project to the field of orofacial pain

-Please note that only complete applications will be considered by the Research Grants Committee.
+Please note that only complete applications which comply with page-limit restrictions will be considered.

 Application Process & Timeline

 The Research Grants Committee reviews applications annually.
-Submissions for the upcoming review session are due by January 20, 2023.
+Submissions for the upcoming review session are due by 11:59 PM Eastern time on January 31, 2024.
 Applicants whose submissions are accepted for review will be notified by email.
 Incomplete applications will not be reviewed.
+If you have any questions about the application process, please contact Ian Boggero (Chair of the Research Grants Committee) at email@example.com.

 There are 3 possible outcomes of the review process.
 The committee may elect to: